-8.3 8.4 Roles and Responsibilities of the Victoria and Saanich Community
+8.3 8.4 Roles and Respo onsibilities of the Victoria and Saanich Communityc ommunity

-- ---All residents of Saanich and Victoria have a role to play in assisting and ensuring ----the success of the Citizens' Assembly.
-Members of the community are encouraged to -----participate and: - 8.3.1• Attend public roundtableroundtables meetings hosted by members of the Citizens' Assembly to discuss its progress and solicit community perspectives. - 8.3.2 Attend occasional open sessions of the Assembly to observe its proceedings. - 8.3.3 Submit ideas to the Assembly website, and review regular public updates.
+- 8.3.1 Attend public roundtables roundtables meetings hosted by members of the Citizens' Assembly to discuss its progress and solicit community perspectives. - 8.3.2 Attend occasional open sessions of the Assembly to observe its proceedings. - 8.3.3 Submit ideas to the Assembly website, and review regular public updates.